nirtamir2/talks/2025-06-26/src/slides.md

 - Senior Frontend developer
 - Loves open source and tooling
 - <mdi-web /> [nirtamir.com](https://nirtamir.com)

 <!-- - <mdi-github /> [@nirtamir2](https://github.com/nirtamir2)
 - <mdi-twitter /> [@NirTamir](https://twitter.com/NirTamir)
 - <mdi-linkedin /> [@nirtamir2](https://linkedin.com/in/nirtamir2) -->

 <!--

-My name is Nir Tamir and I'm a frontend developer more than a decade.
+My name is Nir Tamir.
+I’ve been doing frontend for over a decade.
-You find me at nirtamir.com
+You can find more about me at nirtamir.com.

 -->

 ---